 “One of the biggest relocation challenges we see our clients encounter is managing expectations between business units and mobility programs.
 Oftentimes, there is a tight deadline once a business unit finalises a deal and employees need to be dispatched overseas quickly.
-The compliance and legal process hinders this and can have an impact on the financial outcome of the project”, says Guntram Maschmeyer, Packimpex’s Director of Corporate Business.
+The compliance and legal process hinders this and can have an impact on the financial outcome of the project”, says Robert Baldwin, Packimpex’s Director of Corporate Business.

 Relocation compliance checklist